Verbier ISIA Training

 Course Structure

-The first training phase intends to improve fundamental ski technique, improving how we align ourselves and move with the skis.
-We will use plenty of slow speed drills and exercises to help and guide you into the correct movement patterns.
-This block is a skills-based approach to skiing, and you will be encouraged to experiment and try new things with your ski technique.
+The first training phase intends to improve fundamental ski technique, improving how we align and move with the skis.
+We’ll use plenty of slow-speed drills and exercises to help and guide you into the correct movement patterns.
+This block is a skills-based approach to skiing, and you’ll be encouraged to experiment and try new things with your ski technique.

-After the Christmas & New Year’s working period, we begin the second training phase and move into various environments, terrain, different slope angles, aspects, and snow conditions.
+After February half-term we begin the second training phase and move into various environments, terrain, different slope angles, aspects, and snow conditions.
 The main block intends to continue developing those new movement patterns whilst skiing within the strands (Shorts, Long, Bumps, Steeps) and begin to expose and challenge them to different terrain.
 Generally, we experience the best winter snow conditions during this period and make good use of it and secure a lane on the Bruson Stade to introduce training in stubbies and gates.
 This is also a great time to explore the vast 4 Vallees sector and learn and practice how to travel safely off-piste, practice avalanche awareness skills, and familiarise ourselves with the essential kit for safe off-piste practice (transceiver, shovel, probe).

 In the final training phase, the overarching goal is to refine movement patterns and exam preparation.
-We will gradually increase the tempo and performance outcomes during this training block.
-This training phase is geared towards skiing on Level 3 terrain and skiing at the Level 3 standard.
-Conditions permitting, we aim to secure some more time in gates/stubbies to improve our timing and agility.
+We’ll gradually increase the tempo and performance outcomes during this training block.
+This training phase is geared towards skiing on Level 3 terrain and at the Level 3 standard.

 Further Breakdown:

-The training program is broken into three mesocycles, each with a specific intention and aim, as detailed in the chart below.
+The training program is broken into three cycles, each with a specific intention and aim, as detailed below.

 Key Focus: Balance, Coordination and Steering